BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 ```

 - `url` LSP SHOULD include the URL of its website.
-- `well_known` LSP MAY include a boolean to indicate if the LSP has a well-known URI.
+- `dns` LSP MAY include a boolean to indicate if the LSP has DNS Public Key Verification.
 The default is that it does not support it.
 - `icon` LSP MAY include the URL of its icon.
 Icon is a squarely shaped smaller representation of the logo.